 The Ph.D. in Spanish

 The Department of Spanish and Portuguese offers a Ph.D. degree in Spanish with a specialization in Spanish, Spanish-American, or U.S. Latino literatures.
 The program integrates period and genre studies with work in Critical Theory, Linguistics, Socio-historical Studies, and Cultural Studies.
 The Department seeks to professionalize its Ph.D. candidates not as narrow specialists but rather as scholars and critics acquainted with a range of fields that relate to and enhance their discipline.
-For this reason, Ph.D. students are encouraged to take up to two courses outside of the Department.
-Graduate emphases in the programs in Critical Theory and in Women’s Studies are available.
+For this reason, Ph.D. students are encouraged to take courses outside of the Department.
+Graduate emphases in the programs in Critical Theory, Gender and Sexuality Studies, Visual Studies and Latin American Studies are available.
 Other emphases may be designed with the approval of the Guidance Committee.
 The Department has traditionally been committed to excellence in teaching, both in regard to faculty performance and in the preparation of its graduates.

 THE PH.D.
 ADVISOR